 Once you've arrived in Piedmont, the next step is to get settled in.
 This guide will help you with everything from finding a place to stay to getting around the Italian Piemonte region.

 There are many options for places to stay in Piedmont, from luxurious hotels to cozy beds and breakfasts.
 No matter what your budget is, you can find a place that fits your needs.

 If you'd like a more "authentic" experience – rather than staying at one of the luxurious accommodations in Barolo or Barbaresco, why not stay at an agriturismo (a B&B on a farm) in one of the nearby villages.

 We wanted something in between as we were traveling with another couple, and wanted something very comfortable, a little upscale, and with a living room where we didn't need to rely on a hotel's lobby.

 So we went for an apartment.
-We really loved our time at Altezza in La Morra, near Alba.
+We really loved our time at Altezza in La Morra (affiliate link), near Alba.
 We stayed in the "superior" room with its own private terrace overlooking the mountains.

 The staff is amazingly friendly and you just need to interact by WhatsApp as much as is needed.
 Free wi-fi included.

 Seems like a house-hotel, made by practical, great-taste Scandinavians.